Our gut is more than a place to digest food for fuel.

 Regulates inflammatory pathways

-Gut microbiota is a key factor in the metabolism of hormones, and those hormones greatly influence our microbiota.
+Growing evidence suggests that our gut microbiota is a key factor in the metabolism of hormones, and in turn those hormones greatly influence our microbiota.

 Hormones and Your Central and Enteric Nervous Systems: